Large but lovable, the Ragdoll’s sweet natured personality makes them an ideal pet for families or busy households.

 Symptoms include a loss of appetite, difficult breathing and lack of energy.
 When purchasing this breed, check that there are no traces of this gene in your cat’s ancestry.
 If you have any concerns about HCM, talk to your vet.

 Ragdoll cat nutrition and exercise

 The Ragdoll’s docile personality means this cat might need a little encouragement to get up and moving.
 However, once they do, they can pick up tricks and training quickly with some positive reinforcement, such as treats or praise.
 They also love being part of the family and will be more likely to play if you join in.

 In terms of their diet, the Ragdoll is classed as a large cat, so it’s important they have a balanced diet of wet and dry foods, filled with the nutrients they need.

 As a pet owner, it’s important you keep your Ragdoll healthy and happy.
 Ensure you’re covered for unexpected costs of treatments or vet bills with pet insurance.

-Costs vary depending on a number of factors, including breed, age, medical history and chosen excess.
+Costs vary depending on a number of factors, including breed, age and chosen excess.
 At LV=, we have your cat’s best interest at heart.
 To find out more about how we work out your policy, read our guide to pet insurance or get a free quote for cat insurance from LV= and cover the cost of vet fees, missing posters and third-party liability.